Neutral Helium Microscopy (SHeM): A Review: The Helium Source

 The numerical solution of the Boltzmann equation in its spherical approximation provides the evolution of the average gas velocity, and the temperatures $T_{\vert\vert}$ and $T_\bot$ with respect to the distance from the nozzle.
 This solution can then be used to determine the intensity of the beam at the sample plane by means of the so called quitting surface model - see Sec. \ref{sec:quitting_surface_model}.
 This solution can also be used to obtain the velocity distribution and speed ratio of the beam.
 These have been shown to be in good agreement with experimental data \cite{eder2018velocity}.

-As mentioned above an alternative way of solving the Boltzmann equation, requiring less assumptions, is to directly simulate particle-to-particle interactions using a method known as Direct Simulation Monte Carlo \cite{bird1970direct,bird1994molecular}.
+As mentioned above an alternative way of solving the Boltzmann equation, requiring less assumptions, is to directly simulate particle-to-particle interactions using DSMC \cite{bird1970direct,bird1994molecular}.
 This method addresses the numerical infeasibility of simulating the flow particle by particle by grouping those particles onto pseudo-molecules that are taken to represent a larger group of real molecules.
-DSMC requires assumptions on the interaction of the pseudo-molecules with the surface and with each other.
+DSMC requires assumptions on the interaction of the pseudo-molecules with different materials and with each other.
 These are normally phenomenological models such as the hard sphere model \cite{bird1994molecular}, the variable hard sphere model \cite{nanbu1990variable} and others \cite{bird1998recent}.
 DSMC is truer to nature than solving the Boltzmann equation under stringent assumptions but is also much more computationally expensive.
 Several papers have used this method to understand the behaviour of the helium expansion \cite{luria2011generation,bird1976transition,markelov2001comparative}.